agencyenterprise/graphCMS-tutorial/README.md

 ## Where To Start
 ### GraphQL
-If you don't now GraphQL it's important to have a minimum understand of the query language.
+If you don't know GraphQL it's important to have a minimum understanding of the query language.
 Here are some places you can discover a little bit more about:
 - https://graphql.org/ (official page)
 - https://www.howtographql.com/ (a website with a hands-on tutorial, for front-end and back-end)
 - https://blog.apollographql.com/graphql-vs-rest-5d425123e34b (Apollo it's a very famous platform to help developers adopt GraphQL and in this blog post they explain the difference between REST API and GraphQL)

 ## GraphCMS
-If you never used the platform, I would recommend that you follow the tutorial of GraphCMS
+If you have never used the platform, I would recommend that you follow the tutorial of GraphCMS

 #### Create a Schema
  Drag and drop the fields that you want.